saivenkat-2004/SQL-PROJECT/README.md

 🛠️ Tech Stack

-Database: MySQL / MariaDB
+Database: MySQL

 Language: SQL

+Tools:

-Tools: MySQL Workbench, CLI, or any SQL client
+MySQL Workbench, CLI, or any SQL client

 Each order is linked to a customer & employee.

 Each order_detail links products with orders.

+**This project builds a complete sales and inventory database with powerful SQL queries for analysis It highlights customer trends, product performance, supplier roles, and employee efficiency for better decision-making.**